justinbarrick/ambulate/README.md

 A robot for opencomputers.
-It just walks around right now.
+It walks around and navigates to waypoints right now.

 ![travis ci](https://travis-ci.org/justinbarrick/ambulator.svg?branch=master)